mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Hey, that was someone commenting about me!
 Further up the road, I see Katie and Jason, more friends of mine from _Victoria_.

 <!----->
-Jason runs beside me for a short bit, his words of encouragement hit me well.
-In an instant my the pain in my lower back disappears.
-I am in the aero-bars, picking off riders ahead of me.
+Jason is running beside me, his words of encouragement hit me well.
+Instantly, the pain in my lower back disappears.
+I am back in the aero-bars, picking off every rider ahead of me.

-Will Kevin catch me before we get back into town?
+It is the rider behind me that is my motivation.
+I wonder, _"Will Kevin catch me before we get back into town?"_

 Highway 97 is coned off for the cyclists and the descent back to _Penticton_.
 I pre-rode this a year ago and noted how as the valley warmed, convective winds moving uphill made for some tricky handling with a TT bike.
 The wind I expected is not nearly as intense today.

 Head down and pressure on the pedals, Kevin is still coming.

 _Skaha Lake Road_ and I am back on the closed road into town.
 This is my first look at the race leaders, almost half way done with the marathon.
-What I see feels incomprehensible.
+What I am looking at feels incomprehensible.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)

 <h2 style="margin-bottom:4px;">MAKING THIS HAPPEN</h2>
 The long grass was cool and damp when I left transition this morning.
 My bike is racked and I am sitting on ground, putting on my running shoes.
 I find myself wishing for that cool grass again; it is really hot out now.
 The procrastinating is real.
 Let's get going.

 Ahead of me is the 12% grade of _Vancouver Avenue_.
-People are running past me, I am walking up.
+People are running past me, I choose to walk up.

-I've run out of hill to walk up, time for me to get going for real this time.
+I've run out of hill, my walk is over; time for me to get going, for real this time.
 In front of me is 4 kilometres of and out and back section of the _Kettle Valley Rail Trail_ [KVR].
-The surface is a very fine gravel, not quite sand but it feels loose.
+The surface is a very fine gravel, not quite sand but it still feels loose.

 This is the heat of the day and this trail is false-flat uphill.
-I am noticing the grind.
+My legs are noticing the grind.

 At the turnaround, I see a smile.
 My sweetheart is at the 5km marker and cheering me on; I am instantly happy.
 I stop for a kiss and turn for the trek back to _Penticton_ with a huge smile on my face.

-With the turnaround, I see Kevin; he is at most 30 seconds back.
-I am caught for sure now.

 ![](/assets/jpg/IMG_1316-365x550.jpeg LEAVING TRANSITION)
+With the turnaround behind me, I spot Kevin on his way outbound; he is at most, just 30 seconds back.
+He is a strong runner; I am confident that I will be caught for sure now.

-Back on asphalt.
-I walk to the bottom of _Vancouver Ave_.
+Off the dirt of the KVR and finally on asphalt,  I intentionally walk down to the bottom of _Vancouver Ave_.
 10 kilometres in the books, 20 miles in front of me.
 I am feeling good.

+When IRONMAN announced the route for this new run course, I can not say that I was overly excited about it.
+A long section of false flat road, lined with very uninteresting box stores at the south end; it really sounded terrible.
+What I am experiencing now that I am on that road is very unexpected.

+_Main Street_ is lined with people and I get the sense that the majority of this crowd consists of families cheering on their loved one(s).
+I hear the cheers for me personally too.
+I smile and return a _"Thank you!"_.

 ![](/assets/jpg/IMG_1307-366x550.jpeg 20.2KM COMPLETE, 22 TO GO)